 Whilst you’re doing that build your confidence, go out and enjoy yourself and you’ll probably find you’ll find a guy who is right for you.

-A: If she has a number of platonic guy friends it’s not totally surprising her current boyfriend isn’t too happy about that, is it?
+Answer: If she has a number of platonic guy friends it’s not totally surprising her current boyfriend isn’t too happy about that, is it?